cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 ### Memory leaks ###

 Calling malloc without free-ing the memory you've allocated is awful.
-If you don't free space that's malloced when you're finished, it will persist even after your program exits.
+You're taking away memory from other running processes.
 To correct for this, when you're finished, just call `free()` on the pointer to the memory that was malloced.

 ```c
 free(--p);